childhood trauma image.jpg

 And now we feel lonely, scared, anxious, overwhelmed, burdened and depressed.
 All examples of the long arm of unresolved childhood trauma.

-Working with an online trauma therapist can be a great way to disidentify with shame based beliefs and live your authentic life.
+Working with an online trauma therapist can be a great way to disidentify with shame based beliefs and experience more connection, aliveness and passion.

 aces-graphic.png